OpenNMT/CTranslate/README.md

 ## Compiling

-*CMake and a compiler that supports the C++11 standard are required to compile the project.
-Instructions below are given for a Linux system.
-On Mac OS, generated library will be a .dylib, on Windows a .dll.*
+*CMake and a compiler that supports the C++11 standard are required to compile the project.*

 ```
 mkdir build